Every June BP publish their statistical review of world energy.

 - the use of Fracked natural gas for electricity generation as opposed to Coal-firing as in the USA

-On the other hand, Renewable energy, particularly Weather Dependent Renewables, have made very little contribution to CO2 emissions reduction, if at all.
-When looked at in the round, from their manufacture to demolition they are hardly CO2 emissions nor energy neutral over their service life.
+On the other hand, Weather Dependent Renewables, have made very little contribution to CO2 emissions reduction, if at all.
+When looked at in the round, from their manufacture to demolition, they are hardly CO2 emissions nor energy neutral over their service life.

-The use of Biomass for electricity generation, although considered to be “carbon neutral”, increases the immediate contribution of CO2 to the atmosphere, even when compared to Coal-firing.
+The use of Biomass for electricity generation, although considered to be “carbon neutral”, actually increases the immediate contribution of CO2 to the atmosphere, producing almost twice as much CO2 as Coal firing.

 Representation by Region

-The pie diagram above shows the proportion of CO2 emissions as of the end of 2018.
-The previous post for the end of 2017 is available for reference here.
+The pie diagram above shows the proportion of CO2 emissions as of the end of 2019.
+These 2019 data are set out in tabular form below.

 This analysis divides the world’s nations into seven logical groups with distinct attitudes to CO2 emissions control: